 11/ C.E.
-PERRY, CHIEF ENGINEER

-In June 1892, the Shuswap and Okanagan Railway, a spur off the CPR, began operating the 54 miles from Sicamous to Okanagan Landing.
+PERRY, CHIEF ENGINEER In June 1892, the Shuswap and Okanagan Railway, a spur off the CPR, began operating the 54 miles from Sicamous to the Okanagan Landing.
 The train was nicknamed Molasses Limited because people thought they could walk faster than the train traveled.
 7000 Chinese labourers who immigrated to the Okanagan for the construction were paid \$1/day but had to pay for their own food and repay the CPR the \$40 transport costs to Canada.

-12/ INDIAN MOTORCYCLE

-W.R.
+12/INDIAN MOTORCYCLE W.R.
 Megaw came to BC in 1878 from Ontario and established a trading business in the Nicola Valley, opening branches as the CPR extended its line towards Sicamous.
-Mr. Megaw became Vernon's 3rd mayor and opened the 1st McLaughlin-Buick dealership in the area.
-Featured is a Megaw ad for the Indian Motorcycle.
+Mr. Megaw became Vernon's 3rd Mayor and opened the first McLaughlin-Buick dealership in the area.
+Featured is a Megaw ad for the Indian motorcycle.

-13/ DR. REINHARD'S HOUSE AND OFFICE

-Originally from Germany, Dr. Willhelm Reinhard was Vernon's 3rd doctor.
+13/DR. REINHARD'S HOUSE AND OFFICE Originally from Germany, Dr. Willhelm Reinhard was Vernon's 3rd doctor.
 He moved here with his 5 children after his wife passed in Vancouver to run an established clinic.
 His sister-in-law Caroline moved in to look after the children but he found it a very inappropriate situation so he moved to Barkerville.
-After a year, he returned to Vernon, married Caroline and set up his own practice.
+After a year, he returned to Vernon, married Caroline and set up his own practice

-14/ ALICE PARKE DIARIES

-Life in Vernon before the turn of the century is permanently preserved thanks to the detailed diaries kept by Alice Barrett Parke.
-Alice came to BC in 1891 to run her brother's household, located on a ranch north of Spallumcheen.
-Married in 1893, Alice was an independent woman who contradicted the traditional roles of women at the time.
-She helped her husband in the duties of postmaster, policeman, jailor, city assessor, district road foreman, and BX Rancher.
-Alice's 32 journals have been compiled into a book by Jo Fraser Jones.
+14/ ALICE PARKE DIARIES Life in Vernon before the turn of the century is permanently preserved thanks to the detailed diaries kept by Alice Barrett Parke, Alice came to BC in 1891 to run her brother's household, located on a ranch north of Spallumcheen.
+Married in 1893, Alice was an independant woman who contradicted the traditional roles of women at the time.
+She helped her husband in many duties.
+Alice's 32 journals have been compiled into a book by Jo Fraser Jones

-15/ IN MEMORY

-Dedicated to all those who sacrificed their lives in the name of freedom.
+15/ IN MEMORY Dedicated to all those who sacrificed their lives in the name of freedom.
 The large soldier on the left represents the Korean War (1950-1953).
-Behind the scenes flies the Union Jack, as Canadian soldiers fought under for the Commonwealth of Nations during WW1 and WW2.
+Behind the scenes flies the Union Jack, as Canadian Soldiers fought under for the Commonwealth of Nations during WW1 and WW2.
 The importance of the home front is depicted on the right side.
-The Red Cross was a common sight in Vernon, trying to recruit volunteers.
-The posters illustrate the different recruitment efforts.
+The Red Cross was a common sight in Vernon, trying to recruit volun-

-16/ OKANAGAN LAKE Pictured is a gaff-rigged racing ketch photographed circa 1905.
+16/ OKANAGAN LAKE Pictured is a gaff-rigged racing ketch circa 1905.
 The gaff is a spar that extends the uppermost edge of the four cornered mainsail.
-It was the only two-masted sailboat on Okanagan Lake until modern times.
-Okanagan Lake is also the home of the mysterious Ogopogo.
+It was the only two-masted sailboat on Okanagan Lake.
+Okanagan Lake is also home to Ogopogo.

-17/ CREAMERY TRUCK In the early 1900s, the Okanagan Valley Cooperative Association trucks were a common sight on rural roads in Vernon as they collected cans of fresh cream from local dairy farms to deliver to local creameries.
+17/ CREAMERY TRUCK In the early 1900's, the Okanagan Valley Cooperative Association trucks were a common sight on rural roads in Vernon as they collected cans of fresh cream from local dairy farms to deliver to local creameries.
 H.W.
-Knight opened the Vernon Creamery in 1920 which started producing 37 lb of butter but grew to 150,000 lb annually.
-One of Knight's main suppliers was a large scale dairy farm in Lumby owned by the very aptly named, Mr. Herbert Butters.
+Knight opened the Vernon Creamery in 1920.
+One of Knight's main suppliers was a large scale dairy farm in Lumby owned by Mr. Herbert Butters.

-18/ VERNON STEAM LAUNDRY

-In 1908, Cecil Johnston opened Vernon's very first commercial laundry.
-Customer service was of utmost concern and Mr. Johnson insisted on having the best dry cleaning system money could buy along with the latest equipment: a telephone and covered delivery wagon.
+18/ VERNON STEAM LAUNDRY IN 1908, Cecil Johnston opened Vernon's very first commercial laundry.
+Customer service was of utmost concern and Mr. Johnson insisted on having the best dry cleaning system money could buy along with the latest equipment; a telephone and a covered